KeyProcedure/Image-Hosting-Service/README.md

 ## Purpose

 This repository stores all the code for my web application.

+EXTRA CREDIT:
+Web app will adjust content as the window size is changed.

 ## Student Information